treeverse/lakeFS/docs/contributing.md

 You can create separate pull requests for documentation changes only.
 Documentation site customizations should be performed in accordance with the [Just The Docs Customization](https://just-the-docs.github.io/just-the-docs/docs/customization/) guide, which is applied during the site creation process.

-In order to render the documentation locally and preview changes you can use the following command and [browse the local documentation](http://localhost:4000):
+To render the documentation locally and preview changes, use the following command and [browse the documentation locally](http://localhost:4000):

 ```sh
 cd docs